ypereirareis/docker-rabbitmq-ha-cluster/README.md

 * **Node failures** and **network partition** experiment

 If you have questions, comments or suggestions please just create issues.

+:warning: Tested (works well) on Linux but bad performance on OSX (docker for MAC)

 ## The architecture